comp129/comp55/docs/labs/3-Debug.md

 Now every time the program runs in debug mode, the program will run up until it reaches that point.

+Once you've set a breakpoint, you can manage it using the Breakpoints View in Eclipse.

+This view allows you to enable/disable breakpoints without removing them.
+You can also set conditional breakpoints, which will only trigger if a specific condition is met (e.g., when a variable reaches a certain value).
+To do this, right-click a breakpoint, select Breakpoint Properties, and enter your condition.
+If your program stops at an unexpected location, reviewing breakpoints in this view can help identify why.

 In this buggy fractions program, think about a particular place that would be good to set a breakpoint for where you think a bug is occurring,